After 4 years of professionally organizing clients I have noticed 3 distinct stages of life and 3 stages of organization.

 Because I hate to break it to you, but you cannot organize an overwhelming amount of clutter.
 Your only choice is to get rid of some things in order to get a more organized, calm and peaceful living space.

 In this phase of organization there are still things that need to be donated and occasionally trash in the areas that you go to organize.
 However, the difference is that you can actually see places that need to be organized; you’re not completely overwhelmed as soon as you walk in the space.

 While the task may still be daunting, if you start in one corner of the room you can work your way around to the other corner in a matter of hours, days or at least within one week.

 In this phase of organization the key is to find one area, inside the room that you’re going to organize, to tackle first.
 Once you have success there we’re going to the next area.

-This is why I divide organizing the kitchen into five weeks.
+This is why I divide organizing the kitchen into several weeks.
 One week for drawers, one week for cabinets, one week for the kitchen counter, etc.